onderweg/follow-the-sun/readme.md

 ## Sun schedule info 🌓

 Sunrise/Sunset info is provided by a private macOS system framework named *CoreBrightness*.
-A bit more info on this undocumented API (objective c): https://github.com/thompsonate/Shifty/issues/20.
+A bit more info on this undocumented API (Objective-C): https://github.com/thompsonate/Shifty/issues/20.

 Example output from this API: